davetron5000/awesome-cli-ruby/what_is_awesome/02_first_class.md

 # Act First Class #
 * It's not a "script"
 * It's an _application_
-* Approach it as a first class application
+* Approach it as a first-class application

 !SLIDE smaller
 # Not First Class #